-This chapter provides information and instructions for replacing the battery, upgrading the hard disk drive, and installing additional memory in your MacBook.
+This chapter provides information and instructions for upgrading the hard drive and installing additional memory in your MacBook.

 WARNING: Apple recommends that you have an Apple-certified technician install replacement drives and memory.
 Consult the service and support information that came with your computer for information about how to contact Apple for service.
-If you attempt to install a replacement drive or memory and damage your equipment, such damage is not covered by the limited warranty on your computer.
+If you attempt to install a replacement drive or memory and you damage your equipment, such damage is not covered by the limited warranty on your computer.